tatianaacostag/DevelopersDoc_site/content/en/docs/Services/Payouts.md

 To learn how to create WebHooks, refer to [this article]({{< ref "payouts-api.md#create-or-update-a-webhook" >}}).

 ### Variables in the notifications
-The following variables are sent to the WebHook when third party has been rejected by the sanction screening validation.
+The following variables are sent to the WebHook when any of the events explained before occurs.

 | Variable                  | Format       | Description                                                           |
 |---------------------------|--------------|-----------------------------------------------------------------------|